 What Types of Divorce Are There?

-Maryland has many routes you can take when getting divorced so it is important to discuss all of them when your divorce lawyer Maryland.
+Maryland has many routes you can take when getting divorced, so it is important to discuss all of them with your divorce lawyer in Maryland.
 Here is a brief description of those options:

-Uncontested divorces in Maryland are usually the quickest and most cost-effected way to get divorced.
-These cases are so quick because the parties get together with their attorneys to agree to everything before court.
+Uncontested divorces in Maryland are usually the quickest and most cost-effective way to get divorced.
+These cases are so quick because the parties get together with their attorneys to agree to everything before the court.

 These agreements are then filed as Marital Settlement Agreements with the divorce complaint.
-Marital settlement agreements are basically contracts between the parties where they agree on issues of custody, child support, property distribution, and alimony if necessary.
+Marital settlement agreements are essentially contracts between the parties, outlining agreements on issues such as custody, child support, property distribution, and alimony, if necessary.

-Once the contract is filed, as long as the judge agrees, most cases can be settled with a quick 15-30 minutes hearing with the court.
-This process can shave months off of the process but it requires absolute agreement as to all issues.
+Once the contract is filed, as long as the judge agrees, most cases can be settled with a quick 15-30 minute hearing with the court.
+This process can shave months off the process, but it requires absolute agreement as to all issues.

 No-Fault Divorces in Maryland